-Small business owners have a variety of options when establishing the legal structure.
-One option is to structure as a corporation.
+Small business owners have a variety of options when establishing a legal structure.
+One option is to structure it as a corporation.
 Although there are several reasons why incorporating can be advantageous to your business, there are a few disadvantages to be aware of as well.
 To help you determine if a corporation is the best legal structure for your business, we spoke with legal experts to break down the different types of corporations, and the benefits and drawbacks of incorporating.

-“This entity type is often chosen by entrepreneurs who wish to have a more formal business structure than that of an entity such as a limited liability company (LLC) and may eventually consider taking the business global or establishing an IPO [initial public offering],” Deborah Sweeney, CEO of MyCorporation, told Business News Daily.
+“This entity type is often chosen by entrepreneurs who wish to have a more formal business structure than that of an entity, such as a limited liability company (LLC), and may eventually consider taking the business global or establishing an IPO [initial public offering],” Deborah Sweeney, CEO of MyCorporation, told Business News Daily.

 You must follow your state’s legal requirements to become a corporation.
 For many businesses, these requirements include creating corporate bylaws and filing articles of incorporation with the secretary of state.
 Preparing all the information to file your articles of incorporation can take weeks or even months, but as soon as you’ve successfully filed them with your secretary of state, your business is officially recognized as a corporation.

-It's wise to seek guidance from an attorney and a tax advisor before you decide to become a corporation.
+Seek guidance from an attorney and a tax advisor before you decide to become a corporation.
 These experts can help you determine if it is the best legal structure for you — and help you file if it is.

-Key takeaway: A corporation is recognized as a separate entity by the state and protects its owners from personal liability for the business’s debts or legal trouble.
+A corporation is recognized as a separate entity by the state and protects its owners from personal liability for the business’s debts or legal trouble.

 “Each shareholder typically gets one vote per share in electing the directors,” said Almes.
-“The board of directors oversees the management of the daily operations of the corporation, and often do so by hiring a management team.”
+“The board of directors oversees the management of the daily operations of the corporation, and often does so by hiring a management team.”

 Each owner of the corporation generally owns a percentage of the company based on the number of shares they hold.
 Since corporation shares are easy to buy or sell, ownership of a corporation is easily transferable.
 This is especially helpful for business continuity and longevity.

-Key takeaway: A corporation is owned by one or more shareholders, and the percentage of each one’s ownership directly correlates to the number of shares they own.
+A corporation is owned by one or more shareholders, and the percentage of each one’s ownership directly correlates to the number of shares they own.

-There are several advantages to becoming a corporation, including the limited personal liability, easy transfer of ownership, business continuity, better access to capital and (depending on the corporation structure) occasional tax benefits.
+There are several advantages to becoming a corporation, including limited personal liability, easy transfer of ownership, business continuity, better access to capital, and (depending on the corporation structure) occasional tax benefits.
 The legal structure of your corporation and the benefits you receive from it will depend on the specific setup of your business.

-Corporation ownership is based on percentage of stock ownership, which offers much more flexibility than other entity types in terms of transferring ownership and perpetuating the business for the long term.
+Corporation ownership is based on the percentage of stock ownership, which offers much more flexibility than other entity types in terms of transferring ownership and perpetuating the business for the long term.

-Although specific details regarding transfer of ownership depend on the governing agreement in the bylaws and articles of incorporation, ownership of this entity type is often easy to buy and sell.
+Although specific details regarding the transfer of ownership depend on the governing agreement in the bylaws and articles of incorporation, ownership of this entity type is often easy to buy and sell.
 For example, if an owner wants to leave a company, they can simply sell off their stocks.
 Similarly, if an owner dies, their ownership stocks can easily transfer to someone else.

 Since most corporations sell ownership through publicly traded stock, they can easily raise funds by selling stock.
 This access to funding is a luxury that other entity types don’t have.
-It is great not only for growing a business, but also for saving a corporation from going bankrupt in times of need.
+It is great not only for growing a business but also for saving a corporation from going bankrupt in times of need.

 Filing your articles of incorporation with your secretary of state can be quick, but the overall process of incorporating is often a long one.
 You will likely have to go through extensive paperwork to properly determine and document the details of the organization and its ownership.
 For example, Sweeney said you need to draft and maintain corporate bylaws, appoint a board of directors, create a shareholders ownership change agreement, issue stock certificates, and take minutes during meetings.

 Alongside the lengthy application process is the amount of time and energy necessary to properly maintain a corporation and adhere to legal requirements.
-You have to follow many formalities and heavy regulations to maintain your corporation status.
+You must follow many formalities and heavy regulations to maintain your corporation status.
 For example, you need to follow your bylaws, maintain a board of directors, hold annual meetings, keep board minutes and create annual reports.
 There are also restrictions on certain corporation types (for example, S-corps can only have up to 100 shareholders, who must all be U.S. citizens).

 Corporations are expensive to form and operate.
 It might be easy for established corporations to raise capital by selling shares, but forming and maintaining a corporation can be costly.
 You will likely need a lot of startup capital to get a corporation running, in addition to paying the filing charges, ongoing fees and larger taxes.
-When weighing the pros and cons to determine whether a corporation is the right legal structure for your business, consult an attorney and an accountant who are well versed in the implications of creating a corporation.
+When weighing the pros and cons to determine whether a corporation is the right legal structure for your business, consult an attorney and an accountant who is well-versed in the implications of creating a corporation.

 There are several types of corporations, including C corporations, S corporations, B corporations, closed corporations and nonprofit corporations.
-Each has it benefits and disadvantages.
+Each has its benefits and disadvantages.
 Some alternatives to corporations are sole proprietorships, partnerships, LLCs and cooperatives.

-As one of the most common types of corporations, a C corporation (C-corp) can have an unlimited number of shareholders and is taxed on its income as a separate entity.
+As one of the most common types of corporations, a C corporation can have an unlimited number of shareholders and is taxed on its income as a separate entity.
 C-corp shareholders are also taxed on the dividends they receive from the company, and they receive personal liability protection from business debts and litigation.
 Ownership for this type of corporation is divided based on stocks, which can be easily bought or sold.
 A C-corp can raise capital by selling shares of stock, making this a common business entity type for large companies.

-S corporations (S-corps) are similar to C-corps in that the owners have limited personal liability; however, they avoid the issue of double taxation.
-An S-corp is considered a pass-through entity, meaning its income, losses, credits, and deductions can be passed on to the shareholders to be reported and taxed on their individual tax returns instead of the company being taxed as a separate entity.
+S corporations are similar to C-corps in that the owners have limited personal liability; however, they avoid the issue of double taxation.
+An S-corp is considered a pass-through entity, meaning its income, losses, credits and deductions can be passed on to the shareholders to be reported and taxed on their individual tax returns instead of the company being taxed as a separate entity.
 All S-corp shareholders must be U.S. citizens.